Synopsis:

 Composer: Mick Gordon

-In 2016 id Software rebooted DOOM by taking the franchise back to its roots of fast-paced, in-your-face shooting.
-It was more intense and graphic than DOOM had ever been before thanks to the glory kills system which pushed players to keep in the action.
-DOOM Eternal takes everything that made DOOM one of the best FPS’s of this generation and turns it from an 11 to a 22.
-It’s faster, bloodier, louder and more kick-ass than ever before.
+In 2016, id Software rebooted DOOM by taking the franchise back to its roots of fast-paced, in-your-face shooting.
+It was more intense and graphic than ever thanks to the glory-kill system pushing players to stay in the action.
+DOOM Eternal takes everything that made DOOM one of the generation’s best FPS games and cranks it from 11 to 22.
+It’s faster, bloodier, louder, and more kick-ass than before.

-Other than one pretty cool story moment about half-way through the game, I understood the plot of DOOM Eternal as much as I did DOOM (2016).
-That’s to say: not very much at all.
-Demons, angels, hell on earth.
-Just give me the guns so I can shoot everything in sight and to be fair, the first game trained me to think like this as it had the Doom Slayer literally smash the plot.
-Thankfully, id Software knows only the hardcore care for the DOOM lore and hides nearly all of it in codex entries and although it does take the story more serious than the first game in some ways, that doesn’t mean you have to too – because I certainly didn’t.
+Other than one pretty cool story moment about halfway through, I understood the plot of DOOM Eternal about as much as I did DOOM (2016)—that is to say, not very much.
+Demons, angels, hell on Earth… just give me the guns.
+To be fair, the first game trained me to think like this when the Doom Slayer literally smashed the plot. id knows only the hardcore care for the lore and hides nearly all of it in codex entries.
+While this entry treats the story a bit more seriously than the first, you don’t have to—because I certainly didn’t.

-When you boot up the game you witness one of the best video game openings in some time with Mick Gordon’s phenomenal soundtrack kicking your ass straight into the mood to kick-ass and then are thrown straight into the action.
-It’s hell on Earth with an invasion underway and the Doom Slayer is looking to put a stop to it.
-How’d he get this Fortress of Doom he can now travel to and from?
-Where the hell’s that robot dude Samuel from the end of the last game?
-Only codex entries know and before you think about it too much, there’s a ton of enemies to kill.
+Boot up the game and you get one of the best openings in a while, with Mick Gordon’s phenomenal soundtrack kicking you straight into the mood to kick ass, and then you’re thrown into the action.
+It’s hell on Earth, the invasion is underway, and the Doom Slayer is here to stop it.
+How’d he get the Fortress of Doom hub?
+Where’s Dr. Samuel Hayden from the end of last game?
+Only the codex knows.
+Before you think too hard, there are demons to delete.

-The game trains you without you even realising it.
-By the end of the game you’re taking on several enemies you struggled to 1v1 all at the same time and it’s intense but super-exhilarating.
+The game trains you without you realising it.
+By the end, you’re juggling multiple demons you once struggled to 1v1—and it’s intense, exhilarating stuff.